jayway/webpack-lab/watching/README.md

 },
 ```

-**That's it!** Run the watch script and try changing in the pcss and js files.
-This will update your bundle and if you reload the browser you can see the result.
+**That's it!** Run the watch script and try changing in the pcss and js files. <br />
+This should rebuild your bundle and if you reload the browser you can see the result.

 ## Webpack-dev-server with HMR